Memory Attention Router Skill

 Write memory when:

-- the agent learns a reusable procedure
+- a reusable procedure becomes clear

-- the agent reaches a stable summary worth keeping
+- a stable summary is worth keeping

 Reflect flow